 Whitening shampoos are often used to remove blood stains, urine and grass and food stains from the coat and leave a “brilliant shine.”
 Some dog shampoos are designed to bring out a dog’s “natural attributes,” such as the color of a coat or the silkiness of the hair.

 Most popular among the dog show circuit are shampoos that enhance white, black, red and brown coats.
 These shampoos, unlike the human color shampoo equivalents, do not actually dye the fur but add a certain pizzazz under the show ring lights.

 I referenced the business end of a skunk early in this article.
-Yes, I do have some first-hand experience to share.
-Not too long ago, two of my dogs begged to go out around dusk.
+Not too long ago, 2 of my dogs begged to go out around dusk.
 I opened the door and they nearly knocked me down, tearing outside and around the corner of the house.
-I immediately heard one yelp, and they both came running back to the door.
-I could smell the strong, odor of what was unmistakably a skunk!
+I immediately heard a yelp, and they both came running back to the door.
+I could smell the strong, odor of what was unmistakably a skunk.

-I would conclude by saying, “A clean pet is a happy pet” — but we all know that just isn’t true.
-Perhaps “A clean pet is a happy pet owner” makes for a better summary!
+I would conclude by saying “a clean pet is a happy pet” — but we all know that just isn’t true.
+Perhaps “a clean pet is a happy pet parent” makes for a better summary.

 Get Free Recall Alerts!
 Sign up now to Petful’s twice-monthly email newsletter, and you’ll also get our FREE pet food recall alerts.
 You’ll be among the very first to know about recalls.
 Click here to sign up now (it’s free).